JonWatkins/suika/crates/suika_mime/README.md

 # Suika MIME

-Suika MIME is a Rust library that provides functionality for determining the MIME type of files based on their extensions or file paths.
-This library is designed to be simple, efficient, and easy to use.
+Suika MIME is a library for handling MIME types in the Suika web stack.

+**Note:** Suika is under active development and not intended for production use.
+The API is subject to change and may lack comprehensive testing and documentation.

 ## Features